 Jim Wahlen is visiting from the Kelley School of Business at Indiana University (IU) where he is Professor of Accounting and the James R. Hodge Chair of Excellence.
 He joined IU’s faculty in 1997.
-Additionally, Jim was a visiting professor of accounting at Chicago Booth in the spring of 2012.
+Additionally, Jim was a visiting professor of accounting at Chicago Booth in the spring of 2012 and 2013.
 He received his PhD from the University of Michigan in 1991.
 He received his BBA from the University of Wisconsin-Milwaukee in 1979, and an MBA and MPAcc from the University of Washington in 1982.

 His teaching and research interests focus on financial accounting and the capital markets.
 His research examines the relation between financial statement information and share prices and returns.
 He has examined the degree to which the stock market is efficient with respect to accounting information, testing the extent to which an investor can exploit financial statement information to successfully predict future earnings and stock returns.
 In addition, he has investigated how loan loss disclosures impact bank stock prices and relate to banks’ future cash flows; the effects of fair value accounting for investment securities on stock prices for banks and insurers; earnings volatility and regulatory capital ratios; and the factors that influence the accounting, investing and financing choices made by bank managers.
 His research has been published in such journals as The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, Review of Accounting Studies, Journal of Accounting, Auditing, and Finance, Journal of Banking and Finance, Journal of Risk and Insurance, Accounting Horizons, Financial Analysts Journal and others.